Structured Information Gathering

 While researching, I discovered Perplexity AI had already shipped a similar pattern — presenting clarifying questions as interactive button-based widgets rather than conversational text.
 This validated the problem was real.

-Perplexity's button-based question interface
+Perplexity's button-based question interface — limited to multiple choice

 Critical Insight